 In this brief statement filmmaker Nicolas Philibert captures the restrictive lens through which documentary is often viewed – characterised as a space of objectivity and didacticism.
 For Philibert, subject is secondary.
 His sensitive style, which privileges subjectivity and crafts unfamiliar worlds from the everyday speak profoundly to the human condition.
 Etre et Avoir, Philibert’s 2002 portrait of a single class school in the rural province of Auvergne, is the striking manifestation of this creative philosophy.

-Etre et Avoir is a film that perfectly encompasses this sentiment.
-In Etre et Avoir we are invited to join Mr Lopez’ class in the rural province of Auvergne.
-It is a ‘single class’ school, meaning children ranging from the ages of 4 to 11 are all taught in the same classroom.
-Over the course of a year the film follows the children’s development as they learn to read and count but also form relationships and construct a view of the world and of themselves.
-A study of a single teacher and his class may appear a decidedly small topic for a film, but Etre et Avoir reaches far beyond the classroom.
-It is a warm, funny and thought provoking portrait of childhood.
+Etre et Avoir invites its viewers to join Mr Lopez’ class in rural France where children ranging from the ages of 4 to 11 are all taught in the same classroom.
+Over the course of a year Philibert follows the children’s development as they learn to read, count, form relationships and construct a view of the world and themselves.
+Despite its seemingly small subject Etre et Avoir reaches far beyond the classroom, emerging as a warm and thought-provoking portrait of childhood.

-That Philibert was once a student in philosophy is a fact that feels very present in this film.
-Etre et Avoir has a quietly thoughtful quality.
-This aspect is partly facilitated by Lopez’s adoption of a loosely Socratic method to teach even the youngest children.
+That Philibert was once a student in philosophy feels ever present in the quietly thoughtful quality of Etre et Avoir.
+This aspect is partly facilitated by Lopez’ adoption of a loosely Socratic method to teach even the youngest children.
 He often asks the children questions that feel very abstract; ‘What are nightmares?
 What do teachers do?
 What do you learn at school?
 What is work?’
-School becomes a space where the children are prepared for the wider realities of the adult world.
-Lopez does not shrink away from confronting life’s big questions.
+School becomes a space where the children are prepared for the wider realities of the adult world and Lopez does not shrink away from confronting life’s big questions.